braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/create.md

 ## Best practices

-### Use either rollout or canvas
+### Don't combine rollouts with Canvases or experiments

-To avoid users being enabled and disabled by different entrypoints, you should either set the rollouts slider to a value greater than zero, OR enable the feature flag in a Canvas or experiment.
+To avoid users being enabled and disabled by different entry points, you should either set the rollouts slider to a value greater than zero OR enable the feature flag in a Canvas or experiment.
 As a best practice, if you plan to use a feature flag in a Canvas or experiment, keep the rollout percentage at zero.

 ### Naming conventions